Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Introduction

+In summary, our main contributions are: \begin{itemize} \item We propose an inference-time uncertainty estimation framework that applies to arbitrary pre-trained image registration models without retraining (\cref{sec:method}). \item We provide a theoretical analysis of the proposed uncertainty map, deriving a decomposition of the variance that characterizes its relationship with registration error (\cref{sec:theory_analysis}). \item We validate the proposed uncertainty estimation framework through extensive experiments on four anatomical structures (brain, cardiac, abdominal, and lung) with three pre-trained registration models (uniGradICON, SynthMorph, TransMorph), demonstrating (\emph{i}) strong empirical agreement with MC-dropout uncertainty (\cref{sec:compare_with_mcdropout}), (\emph{ii}) strong correlation between estimated uncertainty and true registration error (\cref{sec:dataset_level_evaluation}), and (\emph{iii}) informative behavior in the presence of anatomical inconsistencies (\cref{sec:exp_case_study}). \end{itemize}

-Together, these results suggest that perturbation-based uncertainty estimation provides a simple, model-agnostic tool to probe the reliability of registration networks at test time, moving dense registration one step closer to safe deployment in clinical and large-scale research settings.
+Together, these results suggest that the proposed uncertainty estimation provides a simple, model-agnostic tool to probe the reliability of registration networks at inference time, moving dense registration one step closer to safe deployment in clinical and large-scale research settings.